 Logan Lecture Series

 The Logan Lecture Series has brought more than 40 (and counting) contemporary artists to the museum to discuss their work and engage audiences in stimulating conversation about contemporary art.
-Be sure to check out the Spring and Fall 2012 Logan Lecture Series.
 This series is made possible with the generous support of Vicki and Kent Logan and DAM Contemporaries, a DAM support group.

 Collection of Polly and Mark Addison

 Among the early supporters of the newly-formed department were Polly and Mark Addison, who joined other enthusiasts to found the Alliance for Contemporary Art (now named DAM Contemporaries) in 1978, a group whose fundraising activities have helped the department underwrite many important purchases and programs.
 In the early 2000s, the Denver Art Museum’s acquisition efforts were enhanced when the Addisons initiated an active gift-giving program.
 Colorado residents and long-time museum supporters, the Addisons are passionate, intelligent collectors of contemporary art in all media who generously share their finds—from time-based work and sculpture to installation art and photography—with the museum.
 Audience favorites such as Jim Green’s Singing Sinks (located on level one of the North Building) and Charles Sandison’s Chamber (conceived of and installed for the exhibitions Embrace! and Blink!
 Light, Sound and the Moving Image) are among the many important works the Addisons’ support has brought to the museum.